jonathanjafari/HHA504_mysql_vm_vs_managed/README.md

 scripts/managed_demo.py
 ```

-This script was updated to resolve SSL connection issues with Google Cloud SQL.
-Google Cloud SQL enforces encrypted connections, but does not require full client certificates unless configured.
+Below is the exact working script used to connect to the Managed Cloud SQL instance.
+This version includes the simplified — but Cloud SQL–compatible — SSL parameter set that resolved the earlier connection issues.

 #### Final Working Managed SQL Script
 ```python